isomerpages/moe-ahmadibrahimsec/_useful-info/For Parents/Personalised Learning Device Programme (PLD).md

 # **Personal Learning Device**<br>
 Personal Learning Devices (PLDs) will truly transform the learning environment as it allows teachers and students to harness technology for greater effectiveness in teaching and learning.
 The use of the personal learning devices for teaching and learning will support the development of digital literacies in our students as well as develop them as self-directed and collaborative learners.

 AISS has selected the Lenovo Chromebook as its PLD offering since 2021.
-Despite its small size, it is feature packed with a responsive responsive touchscreen and upgraded components like its CPU, RAM and storage.
+Despite its small size, it is feature packed with a responsive touchscreen and upgraded components like its CPU, RAM and storage.
 With 3 years of warranty and insurance coverage, it offers superb value for money and will provide students with many good years of learning and productivity.

 ![](/images/Chromebook%20Gen3%20Enhanced%20photo.jpg)